 Governance Identity

 Rewards DReps who provide meaningful identity and intent information.
-Quality-tiered field scoring (not binary has/hasn't) across CIP-119 metadata fields, plus community trust signals.
+Quality-tiered field scoring (not binary has/hasn't) across CIP-119 metadata fields, with staleness decay for outdated profiles, plus delegation health signals.

 Composite scores map to six tiers shared by both DReps and SPOs.
 Tiers create emotional weight, competitive pressure, and shareability.
 Low-confidence entities are capped at lower tiers regardless of score.